SAT/ACT To Send or Not to Send?

 Available Data

 Making a decision about testing is hard because the data is not very good.
 Oftentimes average testing data lags 1-2 years behind.
 In addition, in a test-optional landscape, typically only those students who have high test scores report them.
 This makes the averages artificially high.
-Schools will now start to report the percentage of applicants who submitted test scores.
+Schools will now start to report the percentage of enrolled students who submitted test scores.
 However, this is not a super helpful number.
 What we really want is the percentage of students admitted with test scores and their average test scores.
 These are not numbers we are likely to see, so we will make testing decisions with the best data we can find.
 In addition, we will be gathering our own internal data and connecting with local colleagues to determine any patterns.
 However, reporting or not reporting scores feels like a leap of faith.

 How to decide whether to report them